 A. Washington Square

-The center point of North Beach is Washington Square.
+Washington Square is the center of North Beach.
 This is where we will start the second part of this tour.

 The famous landmarks in this square are Washington Park and St. Peter and Paul Catholic Church.

-If you get to Washington Park early in the morning, you will notice Chinese residents from neighboring Chinatown performing their Tai-Chi exercise routine while the scent of freshly-baked focaccia bread from nearby Liguria bakery waft through the air.
+If you get to Washington Park early in the morning, you will notice Chinese residents from neighboring Chinatown performing their Tai-Chi exercise routine while the scent of freshly baked focaccia bread from the nearby Liguria bakery wafts through the air.

-All other times will be perfect for people watching and just merely relaxing on the lawn or one of the benches.
+All other times will be perfect for people-watching and relaxing on the lawn or one of the benches.

 Started in 1912 but not completed until 1924, this Romanesque church with twin spires is one of the only few churches in town that provides mass in Chinese and Italian.